QUICK ANSWER

 Medium SOI: 100 to 300 people in your broader network, some in home-buying or home-selling life stages in Florida.
 This is the modal case.
 Your first deal likely comes from the SOI; growth after that comes from a mix of SOI and acquired leads.

 Strong SOI: 300+ people in your network, including relationships with builders, lenders, attorneys, or previous clients from another business.
-Strong SOI is the single best predictor of tier-3 or tier-4 income in year one.
-If you have it, the license is almost certainly worth pursuing.
+A strong SOI is one of the best predictors of a faster first-year ramp.
+If you have it, the license deserves a serious look.

 No Florida network (newly relocated, remote-work transplants, military spouses, etc.): You can build an SOI, but plan for the time.
 Agents who relocate to Florida and try to practice immediately are effectively cold-starting.
 The license works.
 The ramp is longer.